-Host a San Antonio Wolf Trap residency at your school
+Conducting a San Antonio Wolf Trap residency at your school

-San Antonio Wolf Trap is a sponsored program of theArtsFund. theArtsFund is a national affiliate of Wolf Trap Institute for Early Learning through the Arts, a Virginia-based organization dedicated to integrating the arts into early childhood education.
+In 2016, theArtsFund became a National Affiliate of Wolf Trap Institute for Early Learning through the Arts, a Virginia-based organization dedicated to integrating the arts into early childhood education for 35 years.
 Wolf Trap Institute for Early Learning Through the Arts is a program of Wolf Trap Foundation for the Performing Arts.

 How it works

-This arts-based teaching method taps into children’s innate desire for active, multisensory learning — children sing, dance and engage their imagination through puppetry, story dramatization, and role play.
+For Students: This arts-based teaching method taps into children’s innate desire for active, multisensory learning — children sing, dance and engage their imagination through puppetry, story dramatization, and role play.
 This approach helps young children to:

 · Engage in developmentally appropriate arts learning

-· Develop their emergent literacy skills and language acquisition
+· Develop their language and literacy skills

 The Wolf Trap Classroom Residency model provides direct, in-classroom services to children while emphasizing the professional development of early childhood educators.